-'''

-bsf

-STATUS, RPO

-;Bank 1
+bsf STATUS, RPO ;Bank 1

-EECON1, WREN

-;Enable write
+bsf EECON1,WREN ;Enable write

-bsf

-INTCON, GIE

-bcf

-:Disable INTs
+bcf INTCON,GIE ;Disable INTs

-movlw 55h

-;Unlock write
+movlw 55h ;Unlock write

-movwf EECON2
+ed movwf EECON2 ;

-movlw AAh
+quir movlw AAh ;

-movwf EECON2
+Sec movwf EECON2 ;

-bsf

-EECON1,WR

-;Start the write
+bsf EECON1,WR ;Start the write

-bsf

-INTCON, GIE

-;Enable INTS
+bsf INTCON,GIE ;Enable INTS

-'''

 The write will not initiate if the above sequence is not exactly followed (write 55h to EECON2, write AAh to EECON2, then set WR bit) for each byte.
 We strongly recommend that interrupts be disabled during this code segment.
 A cycle count is executed during the required sequence.
 Any number that is not equal to the required cycles to execute the required sequence will prevent the data from being written into the EEPROM.